-Tales from A Shop Girl 1: The Magic of One Red Dress
+Tales from A Gathering Place 1: The Magic of One Red Dress

 Last week a woman came into Gather made a B-line for the dress rack.
 She picked out two dresses — one red and one cream — and went straight to the dressing room.
 She tried on the red one, summoned her boyfriend to come look.
 He nodded and she went back into the dressing room to put on her street clothes.
 While her boyfriend waited by the entrance, the woman came to the desk, red dress in hand to pay.